Frank LoBiondo: Tax reform

-LoBiondo voted no on the Tax Cuts and Jobs Act of 2017.
+LoBiondo voted against the Tax Cuts and Jobs Act of 2017.
 He opposed the bill due to the $10,000 cap on deductions that he described as being "detrimental in my high-tax state of New Jersey."

 Term limits

 In 1994, LoBiondo pledged to only serve six terms in Congress.
-In 2004 he announced that he would break his term limits pledge and allow the voters to decide.
+In 2004, he announced that he would break his term limits pledge and allow the voters to decide.
 He retired after twelve terms.